FAQ’s about “Pre-Med” at Bates

 What other factors are considered in medical school admissions?

-Admissions committees often consider employment, the number of hours students are employed during the school year, extracurricular involvement including sports, and community service.
+Admissions committees often consider employment, additional responsibilities during the school year, extracurricular involvement including sports, and community service, and patient contact hours.

-Does the College write letters for all applicants?
+Does the College write supporting letters for all applicants?

 When should I apply to medical school?

-Current admission policies have caused the development of a number of pathways:
+Current admission policies have resulted in a number of common pathways:

-- Application after junior year for students with a 3.5-4.0 average, good MCAT scores (combined scores of 30 or better), evidence of a working knowledge of the profession and a commitment to service.
+- Application after junior year for students with a 3.5-4.0 average, good MCAT scores (combined scores of 500 or better), evidence of a working knowledge of the profession, and a commitment to service.

 - Application after senior year if the student has developed a competitive academic profile by completion of the baccalaureate.

 - Application after a student completes post-baccalaureate study to improve a weak academic profile or to take additional required courses.

 - Application after a year or several years of “life experience,” along with completion of all the required courses and experiential components.